Ożanna, Podkarpackie Voivodeship

 Ożanna is a village in the administrative district of Gmina Kuryłówka, within Leżajsk County, Subcarpathian Voivodeship, in south-eastern Poland.
-It lies approximately 5 km east of Kuryłówka, 7 km east of Leżajsk, and 47 km north-east of the regional capital Rzeszów.

 The Złota river flows through the village.
 A small reservoir (Zalew Ożanna) has been created on the river which is surrounded by tourist accommodation and a camping site.

+Three Polish citizens were murdered by Nazi Germany in Ożanna and four in the adjacent settlement of Ożanna Wielka during World War II.